rinigus/osmscout-server/README.md

 See `examples` folder for results of the example queries.

-## Tiles
+## Raster tiles

-The server component for providing tiles operates using OSM convention with small extensions.
+The server component for providing raster tiles operates using OSM convention with small extensions.
 URL is

 `http://localhost:8553/v1/tile?style={style}&daylight={dlight}&shift={shift}&scale={scale}&z={z}&x={x}&y={y}`